datagrains/csv_etl_pipeline/README.md

 Tests include **unit testing** (pytest) and **linting** (pylint).
 For pytest, any unit test that fails will cause the workflow to fail.
 For pylint, a threshold of 7.0 has been set and a linting score below that will cause workflow failure.
 Results are reported directly on the GitHub Actions page.

 ### Cloud deployment
-For deploying the pipeline to Cloud environments (like AWS, Azure, Google Cloud), a new Github Action workflow file (.yaml) can be added to `csv_etl_pipeline/.github/workflows`, depending on the environment you wish to deploy the pipeline to.
+To deploy the pipeline to Cloud environments (AWS, Azure, Google Cloud etc), add a GitHub Actions workflow file (.yaml) in csv_etl_pipeline/.github/workflows for your target environment.

-A Dockerfile has already been created for convenience.
-The deployment workflow will build a docker image (using the included Dockerfile) and pushes it to the Cloud environment whenever the repo is updated.
-Deployment workflow file templates for different Cloud environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).
+A pre-configured Dockerfile is included.
+The workflow builds a Docker image and pushes it to the Cloud whenever the repo is updated.
+Deployment templates for various environments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

-As an example, a folder called `aws` has been provided which is required for deployment to AWS.
+As an example, a folder called `aws` has been provided which is required if deploying to AWS.

 ## Technology Stack